-Table of contents
+Table of Contents

-Origin of Bitcoin and the emergence of Satoshi Nakamoto
+The origin of Bitcoin and the emergence of Satoshi Nakamoto

 Who is Satoshi Nakamoto?

-The White Bitcoin Paper: a turning point in the history of finance
+The Bitcoin White Paper: A Turning Point in the History of Finance

-The role of Satoshi in the development of bitcoin
+Satoshi's role in the development of Bitcoin

-Theories around the identity of Satoshi Nakamoto
+Theories surrounding the identity of Satoshi Nakamoto

 Craig Wright: The man who claims to be Satoshi

-Other popular theories on the identity of Satoshi
+Other popular theories about Satoshi's identity

-Why has Satoshi Nakamoto remained anonymous
+Why Satoshi Nakamoto remained anonymous

-The consequences of Satoshi's anonymity for bitcoin
+The consequences of Satoshi's anonymity for Bitcoin

 Satoshi Nakamoto and his fortune in Bitcoin

-The heritage of Satoshi Nakamoto
+The legacy of Satoshi Nakamoto

-The lasting influence of Satoshi Nakamoto on cryptocurrencies
+Satoshi Nakamoto's lasting influence on cryptocurrencies

 Conclusion